LiskArchive/lisk-legacy-docs/introduction.md

 ### Installation of Lisk Framework

-To start using the Lisk SDK you need to install one npm package - `lisk-framework`:
+To start using the Lisk SDK you need to install one NPM package - [lisk-framework](https://www.npmjs.com/package/lisk-framework):

 ```bash
 npm install lisk-framework@alpha